How to divide monomial by a monomial?

 2x

-Step 5: Subtract the result from Step 4 from the first term of the dividend.
+Step 5: Deduct the value obtained in Step 4 from the dividend’s first term.

 __________